alcun/Google-Weather-Scraper/README.md

 Change the 'query value' for different results.

 CURRENT VERSION:
-Works as intended, displaying queried location, temp, unit and desc
+Works as intended in cmd terminal after pip install html_requests - displays queried location, temp, unit and desc

 TO DO:
 I could add: